-I have directed multiple dance projects for New ARTiculations Dance Theatre, exploring issues such as endangered species (Rosemont Ours, 2013), water (FLOW, 2012), urban revitalization (The Invisible City, 2008), and food systems (We Are What We Eat, 2008).
-Recent projects include: Suspended, a interactive installation/performance exploring human-animal behavior, light, shadow, and forests, presented at the Tucson Museum of Art; and Standing with Saguaros, a year-long project bringing participatory activities, innovative storytelling, and performance to Saguaro National Park in celebration of the National Park Service Centennial.
+I have directed multiple dance/theater projects as a solo director and for the now-defunct New ARTiculations Dance Theatre.
+Those works explored issues such as endangered species (Rosemont Ours, 2013), water (FLOW, 2012), urban revitalization (The Invisible City, 2008), and food systems (We Are What We Eat, 2008).
+Recent projects include: The Forest Is the Moon in Slivers, a interactive lecture/performance about the Sky Island forests of Southern Arizona; and Standing with Saguaros, a year-long project bringing participatory activities, innovative storytelling, and performance to Saguaro National Park in celebration of the National Park Service Centennial.
 I am also a co-founder and member of Movement Salon, an improvisational performance group that incorporates dance, spoken word, and live music to create ephemeral compositions.

-Also a visual artist, I make photographs, papercuttings, and shadow puppet theater about wildlife, and the human body.
+I also make photographs, papercuttings, and shadow puppet theater about wildlife, and the human body.
 I hold an MA in geography from the University of Arizona where in 1998 I founded you are here: the journal of creative geography (still in publication!).

 I was the 2014 recipient of the “Lumie” Award for Established Artist from the Tucson Pima Arts Council and the Arizona Commission on the Arts annual Artist Project Grant (2012).
 My work has been funded by the National Endowment for the Arts, the Kresge Foundation, the Arts Foundation of Southern Arizona (formerly Tucson Pima Arts Council), and others.
 I have been a resident artist at Djerassi, Blue Mountain Center, the Mesa Refuge, the Rasmuson Resident Artist Program with the Island Institute in Sitka, AK, and was the Centennial Artist-in-Residence in Saguaro National Park.